fbr600/rERR/README.md

   ```
   Is the same model as before, but in the risksets only the subjects of the same sex as the case are taken as in-risk-subjects.

 **Observation**
-  The data transformation required by the model computes the cumulative dose within the subject level over time, and the relative variable has the name of *dose_cum* at the end, so this is a time-dependent variable, that is the cumulative dose recieved by each subject at every time.
+The data transformation required by the model computes the cumulative dose within the subject level over time, *dose_cum*, so this is a time-dependent variable, that is the cumulative dose recieved by each subject at every time.
+This always can be used as a variable, or can be used to recompute new variables such as other polynomic terms, cateogrizations of dose...

 ## Latency period (lag) and exclusion